austinthecoder/pinger/README.md

 # Pinger

-## What is it?

-Pinger is a web application that let's you schedule HTTP requests and setup alerts based on the responses.
+A web application that let's you schedule HTTP requests and setup alerts based on the responses.

 ## Why would I use it?